What do we do at the Eucharist: offer sacrifice, or just receive?

 There are also certain hugely important social and political corollaries of this ideational revolution – above all, an individualization of religious agency.
 Essentially, if it’s the dispositional intention of the religious giver that matters, wealth in absolute terms comes to matter less.
 One no longer needs to be wealthy in order to participate in religious giving.
 Sacrifice now lies within the capacities of every individual, and pooling is no longer required.

-Christianity demonstrates an internalization of sacrifice such as I described for other religions in my last chapter (Theravada Buddhism and Islam).
+Christianity demonstrates an internalization of sacrifice such as I have already described for other religions (Theravada Buddhism and Islam).
 This is a tendency which was probably present in Judaism from the outset, but becomes strongly marked in prophetic texts which attack the idea that the outward forms of cultic ritual can be pleasing to God when unaccompanied by a disposition of the heart towards obedience and justice.
 In this respect, Christianity conforms to the pattern of other confessional religions.

 Strangely, though, internalization here is not accompanied here, as in Buddhism or Islam, by the individualization of religious agency.
 The role of mediator remains central.